-We invite you to submit abstracts for a think piece or session input for the V-LED Africa Workshop to be held on 23–25 April 2018 in Cape Town, South Africa.
+We invite you to submit abstracts for a think piece or session input for the V-LED Africa Workshop to be held on 23–25 April 2018 in the surroundings of Cape Town (tbd.), South Africa.

 The closing date for abstracts is 12 February 2018.